ember-learn/ember-blog/content/ember-released-6-4.md

 #### Bug fixes

-Ember CLI 6.4 includes [insert number here] bug fixes:
+Ember CLI 6.4 includes 1 noteworthy bug fix:

+[#10685](https://github.com/ember-cli/ember-cli/pull/10685) Add configuration to opt new projects out of the deprecated behavior of the Store class extending EmberObject.
+If upgrading you may need to alter this configuration when updating with `ember-cli-update` or otherwise applying the blueprint.

 #### Features